 - Documents: Counters for Documents inserted, updated or returned by queries

 - Locks: Lock counters and lock acquisition wait times for Global, Database, Collection and Journal level.
 Since MongoDB 3.x Locks are not always global.
-SPM shows a breakdown for all lock types.
+Sematext shows a breakdown for all lock types.
 These metrics are good candidates for alerting, when anomalies are detected.
 Simply add an alert from the menu in the top-left corner in each chart.

 Metrics for all MongoDB Locks